ForgTav/E2EE-CropAutomation/README.md

 Initially, at startup, (targetCrop) is default.

-# autoStat
-The autoStat program will automatically improve the traits of your target crop until the sum of Gr + Ga - Re reaches at least 52 for the target crop on the working farm.
-Any plants with traits above these will be interpreted as weeds and removed.
-If a plant is different from the target crop, it will be destroyed.

 # autoSpread
 The program **autoSpread** will automatically spread (duplicate) your target crop until the storage farm is full.